xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 Just one render.
 Beautiful!

 Off course is not practical to do this in every Component.
 And perceive that I had to receive an object, a node from the "store" to compare.
-I want to keep my Components ignorant of "stores", even subtlies like this one.
+I want to keep my Components ignorant of "stores", even subtleties like this one.

-The second approach is do the exactly same thing, but in other place.
+The second approach does the exact same thing but in another place.
 We can start with the Consumer.

 The problem is that inside the Consumer is already too late.
 The Provider already asked us to re-render.
 We are analyzing the state inside the "renderChildren", we need to return anything, we cannot abort.

-So let us tru inside the Provider.
-Is the "forceUpdate()" inside the provider that started everything.
+So let us try inside the Provider.
+Is the "forceUpdate()" inside the Provider that started everything.
 And the problem is that we are stuck in a "One Provider" for multiple "Consumers" model.

-The question is: do we need React Context?
+The question is: do we need "React Context"?
 The answer is: No!

-We can very easily solve this problem with one simple Component.
+We can very quickly solve this problem with just one simple Component.

 ```js
 class FreezerConnect extends React.Component